johnwinans/2067-Z8S180/fpga/nouveau-vdp99/README.md

-# Multi-clock Domain Interface Example
+#A Z80 Nouveau with a TI99 style VDP

-Synchronizing an I/O interface in the FPGA to the PHI clock while consuming the data in a diffreent clock domain.
+Note that the IO interface of the VDP is running in the pixel clock domain and the CPU is running in the PHI clock domain.

 [Related video discussion on YouTube.]()